FAQ's

-How we experience colour, texture, movement, sound, temperature and making process such as mess, change, size or repetitive mark making for example provides opportunity to tune in and attend to emotions, thoughts, internal scripts, needs, values and create awareness of sensations and non-verbal responses.
+How we experience colour, texture, movement, sound, temperature and making process such as mess, change, size or repetitive mark making for example provides opportunity to tune in and attend to emotions, thoughts, internal scripts, needs, values and invite awareness of sensations and non-verbal responses.
+It’s embodied listening.

 Using art materials in a therapeutic setting can provide opportunity to:

-as expressing and understanding yourself through art making develops, the process has become the mentor.
+As expressing and understanding yourself through art making develops, the process has become the mentor.
+And what is the role of the arts therapist?
+Alongside-ness.
+Presence.
+Compassionate witness.
+Allyship.
+Gentle guide.

 Anyone.
-Art therapy is particularly suited to those who:
+Expressive arts therapy is particularly suited to those who:

-those who have found talk therapy to be ineffective
+• those who have found talk therapy to be ineffective / unhelpful

-don’t have the vocabulary to express themselves such as children, teens and people with disabilities
+• don’t have the vocabulary to express themselves such as children, teens, people with disabilities, those carrying trauma

 • Reduce stress